 What is the stamp duty holiday?

-The property market struggled last year as a result of the COVID-19 pandemic so the stamp duty holiday was introduced in July to give it a boost.
+The property market struggled last year as a result of the COVID-19 pandemic.
+The stamp duty holiday was introduced in July to give it a boost.
 Stamp duty varies within the UK but Stamp Duty Land Tax (SDLT) is levied in England and Northern Ireland.
-New thresholds came into effect on 8th July 2020 for the SDLT, raising the original property price threshold of £125,000 to £500,000 before this tax is payable by buyers.
+New thresholds came into effect on 8th July 2020 for the SDLT.
+The original property price threshold of £125,000 was raised to £500,000 before this tax is payable by buyers.
 The temporary SDLT bands are:

 - Up to £500,000: 0%